graphql/graphiql/docs/migration/graphiql-2.0.0.md

   the children you pass to `GraphiQL.Toolbar`.
 The execute button will always be shown.
 If you want to keep the default buttons and add additional buttons you can use the `toolbar` prop.
 - `GraphiQL.Footer`: Adds a section below the response editor.
-By default this won't show up in the UI.
+By default, this won't show up in the UI.

 Here is a list of all the static properties that have been removed and their